 Can I insert references from RefWorks into my word processor?

-For those using a version of Word for Mac that is later than 2016, install the plugin ‘RefWorks Citation Manager’.
-People using a Word 2016 and later on a Windows PC can also install RefWorks Citation Manager.
+For those using a version of Word on Windows and Mac computers that is later than 2016, install the plugin ‘RefWorks Citation Manager’.

 For those using Google Docs you need to install ‘Cites in Google Docs’.

-Is Write ‘n’ Cite compatible with cloud-based programmes?
+Is RefWorks Citation Manager or Write ‘n’ Cite compatible with cloud-based programmes?

-No, unfortunately Write ‘n’ Cite is not compatible with cloud-based programmes, which includes the web version of Office 365.
-Microsoft Word will need to be installed on your PC or laptop.
-Please note that for University members, you can download Microsoft Office from the IT Services website: https://help.it.ox.ac.uk/nexus365/office-365-download.
+Write ‘n’ Cite, for versions of Word prior to 2016, is not compatible with cloud-based programmes and will need to be installed on a desktop based version of Microsoft Word.
+Please note that University members can download Microsoft Office from the IT Services website: https://help.it.ox.ac.uk/nexus365/office-365-download.

-However, if you use Google docs you are able to use a different plug-in called ‘Cites in Google Docs’, which allows you to insert references into your Google doc from RefWorks.
+If you use Google docs, you are able to use a different plug-in called ‘Cites in Google Docs’, which allows you to insert references into your Google doc from RefWorks.